EntCollNet/BugFlow/modules/module_4/module_4I.md

 # Module 4I: Wet Soup Low-res Imaging

 ## Module Purpose:
 What is this module for?
 What data will be gathered?
+Imaging workflow for bulk entomology samples (referered to as 'insect soups'), which are often uncurated bulk samples in natural history collections

 ## Module Keywords:
 Five or six keywords that make searching easier
+Insect soups, bulk samples, malaise traps, pan traps, yellow pan,

 | TaskID | Task Name | Explanations and Comments | Resources |